 Figure 1: Our axial-cone modeling enables wide-FOV digital refocusing and dense depth estimation using an array of spherical mirrors.
-We generate 150° × 150° FOV refocused images and a dense depth map on a challenging outdoor scene.
-The estimated depth map is used for for Registration of 3D Points to 3D Planes", European Conference on Computer
+W generate 150° × 150° FOV refocused images and a dense depth map on a challenging outdoor scene.
+The estimated depth map is used for advance management endocused medication and all in focus remarksing.
+This room to reader the two projection are